-- 1. Position the crane on a firm, level surface. - Extend and set the outriggers.
+- 1. Position the crane on a firm, level surface. - Engage the park brake and extend and set the outriggers.
 Level the crane, as indicated by the bubble level indicator, using the outriggers. - 3.
-Place a miracle pointer level, carpenter level, or similar type device on a machined surface such as the turntable bearing or bearing mounting surfaces. - 4.
-Using the outriggers, level the crane as indicated on the leveling device used in step 3. - Using the bubble level indicator mounting screws, adjust the bubble level indicator to show level.
+Place a miracle pointer level, carpenter level, or similar type device on a machined surface such as the turntable bearing or bearing mounting surfaces. - Using the outriggers, level the crane as indicated on the leveling device used in step 3. - 5.
+Using the bubble level indicator mounting screws, adjust the bubble level indicator to show level.